 Your support is truly appreciated, especially as we navigate this global pandemic and do our best to support the Chinatown community.
 Your donation is fully tax-deductible and will be used to ensure uninterrupted service for critical programs such as after school care, Aging Well Together for Older Adults, food pantry, and our SRO Family Support Program.

-Easter Breakfast was established in 1967, by the AROs community service group, to bring the Chinatown Christian community together to enjoy a hot breakfast and fellowship with each other.
+Easter Breakfast was established in 1968, by the ARO community service group, to bring the Chinatown Christian community together to enjoy a hot breakfast and fellowship with each other.
 The event was a huge success.
-It became an annual event and hundreds arrived after early morning services and met those going on to church services throughout Chinatown.
+It became an annual event and hundreds arrived before or after attending church services throughout Chinatown.
 Many were “Old Y Boys” welcoming the opportunity to meet old friends and their families.